-The majority of homework is related to the production of assessment tasks/folio.
+Most homework is related to the production of assessment tasks/folio.

 Computer Software and Hardware Requirements: Students in this subject will be working with Microsoft Office (freely available to EQ students) for the presentation of information.
 They may also be accessing the internet to research.